brucecooner/FLTTopo/README.md

 Feed FLTTopoContour a pair of hdr (header) and flt (data) files from the USGS National Map Viewer download service (http://viewer.nationalmap.gov/viewer/) and it can output a rough, but properly contoured topographical map with contours on integral heights that you can specify (the default is 200).

 It was developed in Windows and currently only outputs .bmp images.

+Check out the Gallery folder for some example maps generated with this application.

 It's not just limited to traditional contour maps though, a few other modes are available:
 * gradient: points go from one color at the lowest point to a different color at the highest point